gem/oq-engine/doc/engine/What's-new.md

 13. We fixed an error for the degenerate case of hazard curves containing all zeros, as this corner case was reported by some users on the OpenQuake users group.

+14. Near-fault directivity probabilistic seismic hazard analysis is now available in the OpenQuake Engine under classical PSHA with simple fault source typology.
+To perform the calculation, we implemented the most recent updated NGA-WEST2 directivity model, and the associated GMPE which is, up to date, the only GMPE model explicitly includes the effect.
+More details can be found in the manual.